mustafaakin/my-website/content/posts/2021-12-08-running-intellij-idea-with-jdk17-for-better-render-performance.md

 On Idea, open up the Actions to find `Choose Boot Java Runtime for the IDE` and point to the extracted folder.
 It'll restart.
 If you face any problems, rename or delete the extracted folder, and IntelliJ will default to the bundled runtime.
 I noticed some improvements, but it's hard to be sure when you are not measuring them correctly, but it won't (probably) hurt to try.
 At [Resmo](https://www.resmo.com), we are using Kotlin, and IntelliJ is invaluable to us, and it feels great to have a responsive IDE to be productive.

 *Update: 24/12/2021:* If you are having problems with debug mode, please update to latest version of IDEA.
 2021.3 works for me with occasional, non-blocking issues, but the experience is worth it.

+*Update: 13/02/2021:* There is a [new JBR 17 release](https://github.com/JetBrains/JetBrainsRuntime/releases/tag/jbr17_0_2b315.1).
+Also add `--add-opens=java.desktop/sun.lwawt.macosx=ALL-UNNAMED` to options if you are having problems with menus in MacOS.